nivPekar/Generating-Correct-Answers-for-Progressive-Matrices-Intelligence-Tests/README.md

 ## Code
-Please note that the git contains a working code and pretrained model.
-We will tidy it up further in the subsequent weeks.
+Please note that the git contains a working code.
+Soon we will upload the pretrained model, and we will tidy up the code in the subsequent weeks.

 ## Evaluating models